ava-labs/avalanche-docs/docs/nodes/maintain/node-bootstrap.md

 AvalancheGo APIs are [explicitly disabled](https://github.com/ava-labs/avalanchego/blob/master/api/server/server.go#L367:L379) during bootstrapping.
-The reason is that if the node has not fully rebuilt its Subnets state, it cannot provide accurate information about it.
+The reason is that if the node has not fully rebuilt its Subnets state, it can't provide accurate information.
 AvalancheGo APIs are activated once bootstrap completes and node transition into its normal operating mode, accepting and validating transactions.